-At each reporting date, the Group recognizes the movement in the loss allowance as an impairment gain or loss in the statement of profit or loss and other comprehensive income.
+At each reporting date, the Group recognises the movement in the loss allowance as an impairment gain or loss in the statement of profit or loss and other comprehensive income.

-The carrying amount of financial asses measure at amortised cost includes the loss allowance relating to that asset.
+The carrying amount of financial assets are measured at amortised cost includes the loss allowance relating to that asset.

-Assets measured at fair value through other comprehensive income are recognized at fair value, with changes in far value recognized in other comprehensive income.
+Assets measured at fair value through other comprehensive income are recognised at fair value, with changes in far value recognised in other comprehensive income.
 Amounts in relation to change in credit risk are transferred from other comprehensive income to profit or loss at every reporting period.

-For financial assets that are unrecognized (eg loan commitments yet to be drawn, financial guarantees), a provision for loss allowance is created in the statement of financial position to recognize the loss allowance.
+For financial assets that are unrecognised (eg loan commitments yet to be drawn, financial guarantees), a provision for loss allowance is created in the statement of financial position to recognise the loss allowance.